Some people say there are four continents, others swear that there are five, six, or seven. Who is right?

 A few decades later, other scientists introduced the concept of ‘tectonic plates.’
-According to this, the globe is made up of plates that fit together, like a puzzle, but they move.
+According to this, the globe is made up of plates that fit together, like a puzzle, but the pieces move.
 Sometimes they drift away from one another -which would explain how Pangaea split-, other times they crash into one another.

 For a moment, there was light.
 Thanks to the plates, there seemed to be a scientific way to solve the debate on how many continents are there: just count the plates.
 But.
 Turns out there are more plates than anyone bargained for.

 Plates come in all sizes, some are huge (over 7.7 million mi² / 20 million km2), while others are tiny (less than 386,000 mi² / 1 million km2).
 And there are more than 80 plates in total.

 So take Asia.
 It is composed of many plates.
 The Arabian Peninsula and its surrounding areas lie on a separate plate from the rest of Asia.
 Anatolia has its own plate.
 So does India and some neighboring countries.
 Thailand and company, also have their own plate.
 Southern China, northeast China, and Japan each have their individual plate.
 And Siberia is on a separate plate.
 So Asia ends up divided into more than 9 continents!
 And that is just counting the larger plates.

 The same happens to Africa and the Americas.
 They end up divided into many mini continents each.

 California sits on a different plate than the rest of the US.
 Central America sits on three plates.
 And South America is divided into four plates.
 So, in total, the Americas are split into 8 large plates.

 Plate Tectonics is a theory, that is, most people in the scientific community think it is accurate, but it is not an absolute proven truth.